A cosmopolitan Ukrainian city

 Kharkiv is also known as the city of the seven wonders.
 In addition to the previously mentioned Freedom Square, other notable landmarks include the monument to Taras Shevchenko, the poet, writer and political figure in the country.

-Zerkal’naya Struya Fountain
+Zerkal’naya Struya Fountain in Kharkiv

 Another must-see attraction is the Zerkal’naya Struya Fountain (The Mirror Stream), an important Kharkiv landmark, which was built in 1947 and is protected by UNESCO.